Event

 The Centre for the Less Good Idea

-Bruna d’Avila, Brendon Boyd, Laurie Cearley, Thulani Chauke, Noah Cohen, Anathi Conjwa, Julien Faure-Conorton, Pélagie Gbaguidi, Asanda Hanabe, Omid Hashemi, William Kentridge, Bukhosibakhe Khoza, Bronwyn Lace, Katlego Letsholonyana, Nhlanhla Mahlangu, Nthabiseng Malaka, Micca Manganye, David Mann, Athena Mazarakis, Vusi Mdoyi, Tony Miyambo, Dikeledi Modubu, Angelo Moustapha, Teresa Phuti Mojela, Dimakatso Motholo, Zenzele Mthembu, Maya Muratoglu, Neo Muyanga, Marcus Neustetter, Elly Obeney, Joel Rabesolo, Kyle Shepherd, Sbusiso Shozi, Octavia Sonyane, Zain Vally, Meghan Williams et Luc de Wit.
+Bruna d’Avila, Brendon Boyd, Laurie Cearley, Thulani Chauke, Noah Cohen, Anathi Conjwa, Julien Faure-Conorton, Pélagie Gbaguidi, Asanda Hanabe, Omid Hashemi, William Kentridge, Bukhosibakhe Khoza, Bronwyn Lace, Katlego Letsholonyana, Nhlanhla Mahlangu, Nthabiseng Malaka, Micca Manganye, David Mann, Athena Mazarakis, Vusi Mdoyi, Tony Miyambo, Dikeledi Modubu, Angelo Moustapha, Teresa Phuti Mojela, Dimakatso Motholo, Zenzele Mthembu, Maya Muratoglu, Neo Muyanga, Marcus Neustetter, Elly Obeney, Joel Rabesolo, Kyle Shepherd, Sbusiso Shozi, Octavia Sonyane, Zain Vally, Meghan Williams and Luc de Wit

 Practical information